jeremy4971/sumb_public/README.md

 It’s a native Swift companion app for scheduled macOS updates via blueprints.
 By utilizing a live menu bar countdown, it leverages cognitive design, giving users a constant, subtle psychological buffer so they can plan their reboot _on their own terms_, rather than getting slapped with an aggressive popup while in a flow state or mid-meeting

+**Notes :** Even if Apple releases a system update, SUMB will consider the Mac up to date.
+The menu bar will only start a countdown when a blueprint reaches the computer.

 ✅ Free.  ✅ Apple inspired UI.  ✅ Texts customization.  ✅ Signed and notarized.

 ## Screenshots